Define container jobs (YAML)

 jobs keyword, since there's only a single job defined.)

-Containers can be hosted on registries other than Docker Hub.
-To host an image on Azure Container Registry or another private container registry, add a service connection to the private registry.
+Containers can be hosted on registries other than public Docker Hub registries.
+To host an image on Azure Container Registry or another private container registry (including a private Docker Hub registry), add a service connection to the private registry.
 Then you can reference it in a container spec:

-container: image: myprivate/registry:ubuntu1604 endpoint: private_dockerhub_connection steps: - script: echo hello
+container: image: registry:ubuntu1604 endpoint: private_dockerhub_connection steps: - script: echo hello

 container: image: myprivate.azurecr.io/windowsservercore:1803 endpoint: my_acr_connection steps: - script: echo hello